-- 1. Minimum age \rightarrow Be at least 18 years old - 2.
-Residency status \rightarrow Be legally authorized to reside in Canada and live there at least 6 months a year
+- \rightarrow Be at least 18 years old 1.
+Minimum age - Be legally authorized to reside in Canada and live there at least 6 months a year 2.
+Residency status →

-1.2 Who you can buy Travel Insurance for
+1.2 Who you can buy this insurance for

-You can buy the insurance for anyone (including yourself) who meets the following 2 criteria:
+You can buy the insurance for anyone (including yourself) who meets the following 3 criteria:

-- 1. Minimum age \rightarrow Be at least 15 days old - 2.
-Residency status \rightarrow Be legally authorized to reside in Canada and live there at least 6 months a year
+- 1. Minimum age Be at least 15 days old

+- Be under age 81 2.
+Maximum age \rightarrow

+- 3. Residency status Be legally authorized to reside in Canada and live there at least 6 months a year \rightarrow